krishchadha/Devop_projects/Deploy Webapp on Docker Container  using Jenkin on AWS/Readme.md

 ## Agenda:

   -Jenkins setup
   -Maven and Git configuration
--GitHub and Maven integration with Jenkins
--Configure Docker Host
+  -GitHub and Maven integration with Jenkins -Configure Docker Host
--Incorporate Jenkins with Docker
+- Incorporate Jenkins with Docker
   -Use Jenkins to automate the Build as well as the deployment procedure.
   -Test the implementation